dylan-lang/opendylan/documentation/building-with-duim/source/callbacks.rst

-running the code (as described in `Starting the application <improve.htm#17910>`_), and interacting with any of the elements in the GUI (clicking on a button, choosing a menu command, and so on), then only the “not yet implemented” message is displayed.
+running the code (as described in `Starting the application <improve.htm#17910>`_), and interacting with any of the elements in the GUI (clicking on a button, choosing a menu command, and so on), then only the "not yet implemented" message is displayed.
 This section shows you how to remedy this situation, by adding callback functions to the task list manager.